 Living in the Philippines means enjoying great weather all year long.
-The heat however can go as high as 40 degrees Celsius in the summer or on especially humid days.
-It is a must to have an air conditioning unit in your home to maintain a comfortable temperature.
+However, the heat level can go as high as 40 degrees Celsius in the summer or on overcast, humid days.
+It is a must to have an air conditioning unit in your home to maintain a comfortable temperature to go about your daily tasks, especially for individuals working at home due to the pandemic.

-This could mean leaving the air conditioning on almost 24/7 for a few months at a time.
-Searching for the best unit can be taxing especially with the many models available in the market today.
-We did all the dirty work by narrowing down your choices with the help of our buying guide and the 10 best ones you can purchase today.
+This could mean leaving the air conditioner on almost 24/7 for a few months at a time.
+Searching for the best unit can be taxing, especially with the sheer number of models available in the market today.
+We already did all the dirty work for you by narrowing down your choices.
+With our buying guide's help, we came up with a list of the ten best products that you can purchase today.

-Choosing an air conditioner with inverter technology helps manage electricity costs.
 Regardless of the type of air conditioner you choose for your home, it is best to make sure that you won't get shocked with your energy bill each month.
+Picking an air conditioner with inverter technology helps manage electricity costs.
+The inverter technology helps regulate energy by adjusting the speed of the compressor to control the temperature of the room at the least energy consumption possible.

 There are a lot of different types of air conditioning units available in the market today.
 You can narrow down your choice by looking at the most popular ones below.

-The mechanism would need ducts running through the exterior wall or roof that draws air from inside the house and in exchange provides cooled air indoors.
-This is a great option for those who are planning to build a house, or for homes that come with cooling ducts.
+The equipment utilizes ducts running through the exterior wall or inside the ceiling that draws air from inside the house and replace the air inside the home with cooled air.
+This is installation can be considered for those who are still in the planning stage while building a house.

+This indoor unit is usually wall-mounted and releases cold air sideways with the help of the fans inside.
 Most people prefer this as it saves more space inside the home compared to a window-type unit.
 It is also more aesthetically pleasing.

-It does however require the outside unit to be installed along with the indoor unit, which takes planning in terms of installment and space.
+You can find this type of air conditioner commonly installed in smaller rooms or confined spaces.
 A small rectangular hole is all that is needed for a window-type air conditioner.
-This is one of the most common type of AC.

 Let us help you make that choice for the air conditioning unit you want for your home.
 Here's a list of the top 10 units available for you to purchase today.